In Outerbase

 Pick Outerbase if you already run a production database and want an AI-assisted admin UI — spreadsheet edits, EZQL natural-language queries, dashboards — sitting on top of it.
 Pick nlqdb if you want the database itself provisioned, schema evolved via English, and one HTML element rendering answers in your own app.

-- You already run a production Postgres / MySQL / Snowflake / BigQuery you can't migrate.
+You already run a production Postgres / MySQL / Snowflake / BigQuery you can't migrate.

 In your HTML

-The ops query a backend engineer runs from an internal dashboard — Outerbase renders it through a spreadsheet view on your existing DB; nlqdb mints the DB and answers the English goal in one element.
+<nlq-data goal="today's failed background jobs grouped by service in the last 24 hours"></nlq-data> The ops query a backend engineer runs from an internal dashboard — Outerbase renders it through a spreadsheet view on your existing DB; nlqdb mints the DB and answers the English goal in one element.

-| Feature | nlqdb | Outerbase | Note |
+| Dimension | nlqdb | Outerbase | Note |

 |---|---|---|---|